 - Trim branches away from roofs and gutters

 - Remove dead or overgrown vegetation from around homes, boats, and sheds.

-- Plant less flammable, ornamental vegetation next to structures and use chunky mulch or gravel.
+- Plant less flammable, ornamental vegetation near structures.

 - Keep combustible items away from structures.